pritipriya-dasbehera/pritipriya-dasbehera.github.io/_projects/Izhikevich.md

     <div class="col-md-10 mx-auto">
         <h3>About the Izhikevich Model</h3>
         <p>
-            The Izhikevich neuron model is a simplified model that can reproduce many different firing patterns observed in real neurons.
+            The Izhikevich neuron model can reproduce many different firing patterns observed in real neurons.
             Despite its computational simplicity compared to Hodgkin-Huxley-type models, it can reproduce various firing patterns by adjusting just four parameters: a, b, c, and d.
         </p>